ai-cfia/nachet-frontend/TESTING.md

 **Pass/Fail:**
 - [ ] Pass if the RESULTS table updates correctly based on the selected model.
 - [ ] Fail if the table does not update or reflects incorrect data.

+## Test Case: Populating Model List Based on Environment Setting

+**Objective:** Ensure the Results Tuner Popup correctly populates the model list with either real data or test data, based on the `REACT_APP_MODE` environment variable.

+**Preconditions:**
+- [ ] The application is open and running.
+- [ ] The backend server is operational if testing with real data.
+- [ ] The `REACT_APP_MODE` environment variable is set appropriately (`"test"`
+for test data, any other value for real data).

+**Test Steps:**
+1. **For Testing with Real Data:**
+- Set `REACT_APP_MODE` to any value other than `"test"`.
+- Start the application.
+- Navigate to the Results Tuner Popup.
+- Observe the populated model list.
+- Verify that the list corresponds to the data fetched from the backend.

+2. **For Testing with Test Data:**
+- Set `REACT_APP_MODE` to `"test"`.
+- Start the application.
+- Navigate to the Results Tuner Popup.
+- Observe the populated model list.
+- Verify that the list corresponds to the static test data defined in the application.

+**Expected Results:**
+- [ ] When `REACT_APP_MODE` is set to `"test"`, the model list in the Results Tuner Popup is populated with test data.
+- [ ] When `REACT_APP_MODE` is set to any other value, the model list is populated with real data fetched from the backend server.